Public key certificate: Website security

 The most common use of certificates is for HTTPS-based web sites.
-A web browser validates that an HTTPS web server is authentic, so that the user can feel secure that his/her interaction with the web site has no eavesdroppers and that the web site is who it claims to be.
+A web browser validates that an HTTPS web server is authentic, so that the user can feel secure that their interaction with the web site has no eavesdroppers and that the web site is who it claims to be.
 This security is important for electronic commerce.
 In practice, a web site operator obtains a certificate by applying to a certificate authority with a certificate signing request.
 The certificate request is an electronic document that contains the web site name, company information and the public key.
 The certificate provider signs the request, thus producing a public certificate.
 During web browsing, this public certificate is served to any web browser that connects to the web site and proves to the web browser that the provider believes it has issued a certificate to the owner of the web site.